Qudit encoding in Rydberg blockaded arrays of atoms

 \section{Abstract}

-We propose a protocol to realize arbitrary state synthesis and unitary operations on a qudit encoded in the dressed states of a Rydberg blockaded array of three-level atoms.
-This system is in isomorphism with the Jaynes-Cummings model and acts as an artificial molecule where we can precisely control the structure of the energy levels through the parameters of the laser driving the upper transition.
-Control of the qudit state is possible through pulse sequences of the laser driving the lower transition.
+We propose a protocol to realize arbitrary state synthesis and unitary operations on a qudit encoded in the collective dressed states of a Rydberg-blockaded array of three-level atoms.
+This system is isomorphic to the Jaynes-Cummings model and acts as a multilevel Rydberg superatom whose nonlinear spectrum can be precisely controlled through the parameters of the laser driving the intermediate-to-Rydberg transition.
+Control of the qudit state is possible through pulse sequences of the laser driving the ground-to-intermediate transition.
+The dimension of the qudit Hilbert space is scalable by adjusting the number of atoms involved in the Rydberg-blockaded array.
 We estimate the fidelity of our protocol for realizing arbitrary unitaries and discuss the influence of the finite lifetime of the Rydberg state.
-Our work paves the way to process quantum information with Rydbgerg blockaded arrays of atoms as an alternative to atom qubit arrays.
+Our work paves the way for processing quantum information with Rydberg-blockaded arrays of atoms as an alternative to atom qubit arrays.